codingbycarter/wu-tang-generator-bootcamp/README.md

 - Push to your fork
 - Issue a pull request
 - Your pull request description should contain the following:
-  - (1 to 5 no 3) I completed the challenge
+  - (1 to 5 no 3) I completed the challenge:5
-  - (1 to 5 no 3) I feel good about my code
+  - (1 to 5 no 3) I feel good about my code:5
   - Anything specific on which you want feedback!

 Example: